Vincent-Therrien/image-registration/README.md

   meets minimum requirements, but the test framework should also evaluate performances (memory use and rapidity, among others) to ease comparison with similar programs.

+4. **GUI Tests**: The graphical interface is not tested, but it could be automated in the suite along with the other test for cropping images.

+5. **Stricter Programming Practices**: C++ programming conventions are not rigorously followed:
+  * ".h" and ".cpp" should be placed in "include" and "source" directories, respectively.
+  * The argument parsing function takes a lot of input/output arguments, a class could replace it for more abstraction.